OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ### **12.4 User Guidelines**
 <a name="hssi_user_guidelines"></a>

 You can either leverage Ethernet example designs from platform designer or use your own custom IP’s.
-However below recommendations would help leverage the infrastructure of the Intel OFS stack:
+However below recommendations would help leverage the infrastructure of the OFS stack:
 * Follow the Ethernet-GBS interface standard, customize platform specific sideband and clock intefaces.
 * Follow the reconfiguration interface example and reuse the hssi_csr block by modifying the memory map (change address decoder map accordingly as well.)